tekiela/lasso-select/README.md

 # Turtlestitch Lasso Selection Tool

 An intuitive rectangle lasso multi-selection tool, Alt-click toggle selection, Select All shortcut, and Backspace/Delete keyboard shortcut manager for Turtlestitch and Snap!
-11 (Morphic) workspaces.
+11.

 This tool works on both **local** Snap! instances and the official editors at **`https://turtlestitch.org`** and **`https://snap.berkeley.edu`**.